LYT-academic/serine-hydrolase-design/README.md

 Inputs:
 (a) PDB file of input motif
 (b) JSON file containing arguments for RFdiffusion.
-For details see Methods and [Watson et al.](https://www.nature.com/articles/s41586-023-06415-8)
+For further details see Methods, Supplementary Information and [Watson et al.](https://www.nature.com/articles/s41586-023-06415-8)

 Outputs:
 (a) PDB file of diffused CA trace and motif